bi119aTe5hXk/moe.TV/README.md

 ## Long term issue

-- WebDAV is require for video files transfer in Sonarr mode.
-Sonarr service does not include WebDAV or script for run services.
+- WebDAV is required for video files transfer in Sonarr mode.
+Sonarr service does not provide WebDAV or script for run services.
 3rd part program is required.